 \subsection{AC Attacks Description}

-We describe the seven AC attacks.
-We label them AC$_1$, AC$_2$, AC$_3$, AC$_4$, AC$_5$, AC$_6$, and AC$_7$.
-The attacks are related to the second to last column of Table~\ref{tab:ac-overview}.
-AC$_1$ exploits all possible ways to call \texttt{ CM}, AC$_2$ to call \texttt{ Re}, and so on.
+We describe seven AC attacks labeled AC$_1$, AC$_2$, AC$_3$, AC$_4$, AC$_5$, AC$_6$, and AC$_7$.
+AC$_1$ exploits all possible ways to call \texttt{ CM}, AC$_2$ does this with \texttt{ Re}, and so on.